furkan-34/dog-api-sst-rest/README.md

 Custom Response helper used for customized responses.
 All Functions wrapped with a couple middlewares (cors, error, body parser, etc.).
 Except Auth stack, all stacks using jwt authorizer with cognito user pool to protect all routes.
+Functions have validators which named Request Validators.
+Validator Schema is used for validation.

 Stacks:
 -   User